 We use the most recent years in order to provide an up-to-date measure, and to measure changes over time.
-We combine data from the years 2012-2014 to make the sample size large enough to reduce the random sampling errors.
+We combine data from the years 2013-2015 to make the sample size large enough to reduce the random sampling errors.
 (The horizontal lines at the right-hand end of each of the main bars show the 95% confidence interval for the estimate.)
 The typical annual sample is 1,000 people.
 So if a country had surveys in each year, then the sample size would be 3,000 people.
-However, there are many countries that have not had annual surveys, and some of the 2014 surveys were not available when we began analysis on December 31, 2014.
-We strive to keep the sample size for each country at 2,000 people or more.
-If there are not at least two available surveys from the 2012-2014 period, then we use 2011 survey results to bring the sample size up to 2,000, but in no case do we go further back than 2011.
+However, there are many countries that have not had annual surveys, and there were a few 2015 surveys still missing from our final analysis using data available before the end of January, 2016.
+If a country was not surveyed in any year between 2013 and 2015, we use their 2012 surveys if available; there are only 4 such countries out of a total of 157.
+In no case do we go further back than 2012.
+Tables 1-3 of the online statistical appendix show the sample size for each country in each year.